Click Here for Our Recommended Antivirus for Your Device

 One of the major drawbacks of this method is the decrease in the profits for a business, but it also helps in providing the benefit of less corporate tax.

-In case of cost increase by the company, these savings significantly prove to be a boon for the company in the future.
+In case of a cost increase by the company, these savings significantly prove to be a boon for the company in the future.

 LIFO is only legal and permitted in the United States under the provision of Generally Accepted Accounting Principles (GAAP).
 All the companies in the US follow the law as per GAAP.

-In countries other than the US like India, Russia, and Canada, LIFO is not permitted, and they follow the International Financial Reporting Standards (IFRS).
+In countries other than the US, like India, Russia, and Canada, LIFO is not permitted, and they follow the International Financial Reporting Standards (IFRS).

 LIFO is very profitable for American companies as it helps them to reduce the tax burden; hence is widely used in the United States.